 The planning decision-making process contributes significantly to a number of elements of the Sandwell Vision.
 These include the regeneration of Sandwell; helping create homes that meet people's current and future needs; helping provide the right number of school places; establishing training facilities; and investing in businesses, people and jobs.

 Legislation Reference The primary legislation is the Town and Country Planning Act 1990 (as amended).

-Committee Activity Overview Work Programme Spotlight During 2022/23, Planning Committee met on a monthly basis.
-Below is a breakdown of each Committee meeting in terms of numbers of applications determined and whether the decision at the particular Committee was in accordance with the officer's recommendation or not.
+Committee Activity Overview Work Programme Spotlight During 2023/24, Planning Committee met on nine occasions.
+Below is a breakdown of each Committee meeting in terms of numbers of applications determined and whether the decision at the particular meeting was in accordance with the officer's recommendation or not.
 It should be noted that Members, after considering the facts of a case, can decide to visit to see the application site for themselves or defer in order to seek further information.
-The number of planning and related applications received and determined between 1st April 2022 to 31st March 2023 was; 1153 planning applications received of which 1169 applications were determined. (this number is larger as we determined applications in this period that were carried over from previous months).
-Of the 1169 applications determined, 1124 (96%) were dealt with by officers using delegated powers.
-Of those applications determined:- 1058 were approved (91%)111 were refused permission (9%)
+The overall number of planning and related applications Sandwell received and determined between 1st April 2023 to 31st March 2024 was; 969 planning applications received of which 938 applications were determined.
+Of the 938 applications determined, 892 (95%) were dealt with by officers using delegated powers.
+Of those applications determined:- 845 were approved (90%)93 were refused permission (10%)